What to Do When You Relapse in Eating Disorder Recovery

 The world that we live in is inherently triggering when it comes to food and body stuff.
 People who are navigating recovery from eating disorders are some of the strongest, most resilient people we know.
 And, being faced day in and day out with a culture obsessed with food rules, thinness, and dieting can be wearing.

 Everyone’s triggers are going to be different.
+Relapse triggers, or eating disorder relapse triggers, can include specific situations such as stress, life transitions, poor body image, or psychosocial challenges that lead to a return to disordered eating.
+For example, a stressful event like a breakup or starting a new job can act as a powerful trigger.
 Some people get lured back to eating disorder thoughts and behaviors when they’re exposed to people in their lives dieting and losing weight.
 Some people return to eating disorder behaviors when they experience emotional upheaval or relationship changes.
 Other people return to eating disorder behaviors because it feels like the safest option to do so when so many things in life feel unsafe.
+Disordered thoughts and disordered behaviors are common responses to these triggers and can jeopardize recovery progress.

 Regardless of what it is, being curious about what triggered you to return is important.
 With that information, you can begin to work with your treatment team on moving your way back to a steadier footing.